JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

 In this project I apply the chi-square hypothesis test for independence to a grocery store mail campaign.
-Different versions of the mail campaign were sent to potential customers, in order to compare each mailer's effectiveness.
-I use the chi-square hypothesis test output to assess whether the differing customer sign up rates were significantly different from one another, or attritubed to chance.
+For this campaign different versions of the mailer were sent to potential customers, allowing for comparison each mailer's effectiveness.
+I use the chi-square hypothesis test output to assess whether the sign up rates by mailer were significantly different from one another.

 # Table of contents